Table Of Contents

 Laws, standards and guidelines, including HIPAA and other regulations, are continuously changing and evolving, and The Zur Institute site does not necessary reflect these changes.
 Readers should contact their professional association, malpractice insurance, state licensing boards and other state or federal agencies for the most current guidelines and information.

 The content of courses and this site is for informational purposes only.
 Nothing contained in courses or this site is or should be considered or used as a substitute for professional medical or mental health advice, diagnosis, or treatment.
 Consult with a licensed, quality medical professional about diagnosis, treatment, and health care advice before a change or proposed change in a treatment plan.
+This website provides educational material on a variety of issues.
+It is neither a substitute to medical or mental health treatment nor a substitute to calling 911 or emergency services.
+If you are feeling suicidal, thinking about hurting yourself, or are concerned that someone you know may be in danger of hurting himself or herself, call 911 or the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).
+It is available 24 hours a day, 7 days a week and is staffed by certified crisis response professionals who may be be able to direct you to a crisis center in your area anytime 24/7.

 Unless stated otherwise, all of The Zur Institute web pages on his site are copyrighted material and are not to be sold, distributed or shared by electronic or any other means.
 The Zur Institute has two types of web pages on his site: The first type is the publicly accessible web pages and the other type is the restricted web pages.
 The latter are the web pages that are accessible only after readers have paid for an online catalog item or an online course.
 The Zur Institute's publicly accessible web pages may be used or reproduced for the sole use of the individual reader.
 Links to The Zur Institute's publicly accessible pages can be posted on the web, unless these links are part of operations that are generating profit by using the material.
 In this case written permission from The Zur Institute is required.
 Posting or sharing the link to the restricted, non-publicly accessible web pages is not permitted.
 The written permission of the author is required for any other reproduction, transmission or use of the material or portion of the material.